Randolph family of Virginia

-The Randolph family of Virginia is a prominent political family, whose members contributed to the politics of Colonial Virginia and Virginia after statehood.
+The Randolph family of Virginia is a prominent political family, whose members contributed to the politics of Colonial Virginia and Virginia after it established statehood in June 1788, following the American Revolutionary War.
 They are descended from the Randolphs of Morton Morrell, Warwickshire, England.
-The first Randolph in America was Henry Randolph in 1643.
+The first Randolph in America was Edward Fitz Randolph, who settled in colonial Massachusetts Bay Colony in 1630.
 His nephew, William Randolph, later came to Virginia as an orphan in 1669.
 He made his home at Turkey Island along the James River.
 Because of their numerous progeny, William Randolph and his wife, Mary Isham Randolph, have been referred to as "the Adam and Eve of Virginia".
 The Randolph family was the wealthiest and most powerful family in 18th-century Virginia.

 History

 Colonial Virginia

-Henry Randolph I (1623-1673), born in Little Houghton, Northamptonshire, England, immigrated to the colony of Virginia in 1642, protege of Sir William Berkeley.
+Henry Randolph I (1623-1673), born in Little Houghton, Northamptonshire, England, emigrated to the colony of Virginia in 1642, protege of Sir William Berkeley.
 Randolph became clerk of the county court, and when Charles Norwood left the colony, Speaker Francis Moryson put forth Randoph's name for the position and the House of Burgesses selected him as its clerk.
 Randolph remained such longer than anyone else in the century.

 Randolph also acquired title to land on the north side of Swift Creek in Bermuda Hundred in 1655 and built Swift Creek Mill, considered one of the first grist mills in the United States, about 1663.
 The mill was located alongside Randolph's plantation.
 Henry married Judith, the daughter of speaker of the House of Burgesses Henry Soane, with whom they had a son, Captain Henry Randolph.
 Henry Randolph I was the uncle of William Randolph of Turkey Island in Colonial Virginia, whom Henry sponsored to emigrate to Colonial Virginia following a visit to England and Ireland in 1669 or 1670.
 He was also the half brother of Thomas Randolph, the poet of England.
 Henry died in Henrico County, Virginia in 1673.

 William Randolph, nephew of Henry Randolph I, resided in Colonial Virginia by 1672.
 William was a transatlantic merchant and ran a tobacco plantation.
 He represented Henrico County, Virginia at the Virginia House of Burgesses and later was Speaker of the Virginia House of Burgesses.
 He was a founding trustee of the College of William and Mary.

 Thomas Randolph of Tuckahoe and William Randolph II, sons of William Randolph, were Virginia Burgesses for Henrico County in 1720 and 1722.
 Sir John Randolph, son of William Randolph, was a Speaker of the House of Burgesses, and later Deputy Attorney General for Charles City, Prince George, and Henrico Counties.